codefresh-io/cap-docs.codefresh.io/_docs/administration/oauth-setup.md

 ### Select authentication mechanism for runtime
 For a Git provider and a hybrid runtime, select the authentication mechanism: Codefresh account, Custom provider account if one exists, or token-based authentication.
 >Hosted runtimes can have either Codefresh or PAT token authentication mechanisms.
-Custom provider authentication is disabled for hosted runtimes.
+Custom provider authentication is not supported.

 1. In the Codefresh UI, go to [Authentication](https://g.codefresh.io/2.0/account-settings/authentication?providerName=github){:target="\_blank"}.
 1. Select the runtime, and click ![](/images/administration/users/icon-Edit.png?display=inline-block) **Edit**.